dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-06.md

 1. To test this simulated attack, select the **Free25thAnniversaryGift@tailspintoys.com** link.
 Note what happens - the simulated drive-by URL attack displays a web page that indicates you were just phished by your IT team.
 It instructs you that legitimate sounding sites such as **https://www.prizegives.com**, which was the site linked to the **Free25thAnniversaryGift@tailspintoys.com** link, have been compromised by malicious attackers.
 So even though you may see the underlying www.prizegives.com site and you think it's legitimate, it's in fact been compromised.
 This site also shows you a list of information that could have been captured had this been a real attack.

-1. In your Edge browser, select the tab containing Outlook mailbox.
-Note the additional email that arrived in Inbox from the **Security and Compliance Team**.
+1. Note the additional email that arrived in Inbox from the **Security and Compliance Team**.
 This is a legitimate email that was sent.
 When you configured the simulated spear phishing attack, one of the options you selected was to send a weekly Microsoft default training reminder notification.

 1. Close, the Outlook tab.